danielfloresd/jate-web/README.md

 ## 👨‍💻Programming Languages

-This project was created with: JavaScript
+This project was created with: JavaScript and Webpack

 ## 👨Credits